Kirsten Thompson, PhD, Director

 Sharing a commitment to critical thinking and writing skills development, the film studies program works interdepartmentally with other humanities and social science disciplines and programs that approach film as historical, cultural and theoretical texts.
 Students can experience film study as an interdisciplinary activity with an interdisciplinary faculty, and, if they choose, coordinate a major or minor in Film Studies with a second major or minor in another discipline.
-Film studies also addresses transdisciplinary questions respecting visual literacy, our image-saturated culture, the history of race, gender and sexuality in film, and the medium’s role in promoting social justice and global citizenship.
-Finally, in the larger learning environment of screenings, internships, film workshops, film festivals, and a vibrant regional film community, students will discover additional resources that will help prepare them for graduate film study and careers in a diverse and challenging industry.
+Film studies also addresses transdisciplinary questions respecting visual literacy, our image-saturated culture, the history of race, gender and sexuality in film, and the medium's role in promoting social justice and global citizenship.
+Finally, in the larger learning environment of a Film Art Series, film workshops and exhibitions, film festivals, and a vibrant regional film community, students will discover additional resources that will help prepare them for graduate film study and careers in a diverse and challenging industry.

 In order to earn the bachelor of arts degree with a major in film studies, students must complete a minimum of 180 quarter credits, with a cumulative and a major/program grade point average of 2.00, including the following:

 - Modern Languages 1150, 1250, 1350, or equivalent (15)